Clinical Hypnosis for Chronic Pain

 How Can clinical hypnosis Help my Pain?

 When we use clinical hypnosis in our psychotherapy sessions, I will help you to bring yourself into a trance state.
 When you are in a trance state, you are more open to suggestion, which means that if I suggest to you that your pain is less bothersome or that you notice a growing feeling of comfort in your body, you will experience less pain.
 This effect often lasts even after the session is over.

-a life-long Pain Management Tool
+Clinical Hypnosis as a life-long Pain Management Tool

 Clinical hypnosis is something that we work on in our therapy sessions, but I will strongly encourage you to practice on your own so that hypnosis becomes a life-long tool for you for pain management.
 The more you practice getting into a trance state and using suggestions to reduce pain, the easier it is to do so.
 You will likely even experience an overall reduction in your baseline level of pain if you practice this on a regular basis.